bkielbasa/go-training/communication/grpcs/01.chat/Readme.md

 Implement a simple chat with client and server.

-The protobuf that defines the communication between themm
+The protobuf that defines the communication between them

 ```protobuf
 /* language version */